apxapob/no_logic_game_server/README.md

 }
 ```

+## Connect to server
+First time client must connect without credentials.
+Like this:
+ws://localhost:8080/

+Server will create a new account and send its data to client.
+After this client can connect with credentials like this:
+ws://localhost:8080/?name=$myPlayerName&id=$myId&password=$myPassword

 ### Server commands:
 - getRooms - get open rooms list.
 No data.
 - changeName - change player name.
 Data: new name string.